George W. Bush shoe-throwing incident: Event

 Al-Zaidi was initially held by the prime minister's guards and was later turned over to the Iraqi army's Baghdad command.
 The command handed him over to the Iraqi judiciary.
 Hundreds of Iraqis took to the streets to demand his release.
 Al-Zaidi could have faced charges of insulting a foreign leader and the Iraqi prime minister.
 A conviction of these charges could have carried a sentence of up to two years in prison or a small fine, although he would have been unlikely to face the maximum penalty given his newfound "cult status" in the Arab world, according to a Middle-East observer.
 An Iraqi lawyer stated that al-Zaidi was likely to get at least two years in prison if he was prosecuted.
-Al-Zaidi went before a judge on 17 December 2008.
+On 16 December 2008, al-Zaidi appeared privately before a judge from within the Green Zone.
 He declined to be represented by Khalil al-Duleimi, who defended the late Iraqi leader Saddam Hussein before his execution, and also said that he wanted to be represented by an Iraqi lawyer.
 "I will introduce myself as his lawyer and demand the case be closed, and Muntader be released because he did not commit a crime," said Dheyaa al-Saadi, al-Zaidi's lawyer and head of the Iraqi Bar Association.
 "He only freely expressed himself to the occupier, and he has such a right according to international law."
-On 17 December 2008, al-Zaidi appeared privately before a judge from within the Green Zone.